-So you have read
+So you have read Jurassic Park and

 The stories in Dinosaurs do not follow the typical "humans imperiled by prehistoric beasts" story arc.
 Each is unique, and many of the time-travel tales contain ingenious twists.
 Arthur C. Clarke's "Time's Arrow", for example, features scientists who unintentionally make a contribution to the fossil record.
 Even more original is Robert J. Sawyer's "Just Like Old Times" which places the mind of a serial killer inside a Tyrannosaurus rex due to meet extinction (or not).